Find the horizontal asymptote, if there is one, of the graph of each rational function. h(x)=12x3/(3x2+1)

 Holes in the Graph

 Holes occur when a factor cancels out from both numerator and denominator, indicating a removable discontinuity.
-At these x-values, the function is undefined, but the limit exists, and the graph has a gap rather than an asymptote.
+The x-value causing the zero factor corresponds to a hole, and the function is undefined there, but the limit exists and can be found by simplifying the function.

 Recommended video: